bhojanevaibhav00-create/task_mvp/README.md

 The repository pattern is used to abstract the data source (Drift Database).

+- **`i_task_repository.dart`**:

+  - Defines the abstract contract for task operations.
+  - Decouples the UI from the specific database implementation, facilitating testing and future data source changes.

 - **`task_repository.dart`**:
   - **`watchAllTasks()`**: Returns a `Stream<List<Task>>` that automatically emits new values when the database changes.
   - **`createTask`, `updateTask`, `deleteTask`**: Standard CRUD operations.